Joshhhuaaa/EnhancedSCCTVersus/PatchNotes.md

 | 9         | 2880x2160             |
 | 10        | 3840x2160             |

-- dgVoodoo2 or 3D Analyze comes included to fix dynamic lighting such as the Mercenary’s flashlight.
+- dgVoodoo2 and 3D Analyze comes included to fix dynamic lighting such as the Mercenary’s flashlight.
+  - If you would like to convert your game to 3D Analyze or dgVoodoo2, run the `ConvertBuild.cmd` script in the System folder.
 - Framer included in the game directory to easily remove the 30 FPS restriction.
-- EAX can easily be restored into the game using the script in the System subfolder.
+- EAX can easily be restored into the game using the `eax_restore.reg` script in the System subfolder.
 - Profiles can easily be accessed using the shortcut added in the System subfolder.
-- Improvements to the automated ChaosTheory.log format.
+- Improvements to the automated `ChaosTheory.log` format.

 ### Maps
 - Enhanced versions of all exclusive Pandora Tomorrow maps (Cinema, Krauser Lab, Mount Hospital, Schermerhorn, Vertigo Plaza) and Enhanced Sanctuary have been added to the map pool.